Our Team

 • Kyle Combes

 Kyle is a software engineer passionate about environmental sustainability.
-He earned his BS in Engineering from Franklin W. Olin College of Engineering and currently works full-time for Oceanworks, Inc on supply chain traceability for recovered and recycled ocean-bound plastic.
+He earned his B.S. in Engineering from Franklin W. Olin College of Engineering and currently works full-time for Oceanworks, Inc on supply chain traceability for recovered and recycled ocean-bound plastic.
 He joined ASES to learn more about renewable energy and the challenges facing the industry and to meet other passionate people in the sustainability space.
 In his free time, he enjoys snowboarding, cycling, playing soccer, and proving to the world how much stuff you can fit in (or tow with) a Prius.

-• Fundraising Intern
+• National Solar Tour Intern

 This will close in 0 seconds